AquexTheSeal/bioplethora/README.md

 ![3YNAR1d_20x](https://user-images.githubusercontent.com/71295972/143822148-72a48595-e5e1-444c-b23e-75e8b5f570ff.png)

 # Bioplethora
 Bioplethora is a Forge 1.16 mod that adds a variety of new creatures and monsters.
-They vary from small and tameable cute animals, to giant and collosal monstrosities!
+They vary from small and tameable cute animals, to giant and colossal monstrosities!
+Along with several plants

 # Downloads
 Main download: Bioplethora currently has NO downloads at the moment.
 There aren't any public releases yet.